 We also believe that dance is an important academic study, and should be seen as such.

-Dance uses neuroscience, physics, geometry, visual perspectives, and time signature.
+Dance uses neuroscience, physics, geometry, visual perspectives,

 Dance shows us how we respond to working with each other, and this teaches us how to collaborate.